BenXBB/OAuth-Template/README.md

 5. User is now classed as logged into the site and can access pages that were restricted without a login.

-6. A cookie is sent to the browser with the stored info with the users session on the site.
+6. A cookie is sent to the browser with the stored info with the users session on the site and the user has access to their 'dashboard'.